ncdcommunity/Wireless-4-20mA-Current-Receiver/README.md

 Gettings started guide can be found here. this guide is true for multiple Analog input products https://ncd.io/long-range-iot-wireless-analog-to-digital-converter-getting-started/

-Labview Driver for ncd.io wireless 2 Channel Analog To Digital Converter
+Labview Driver for ncd.io wireless 1 Channel 4-20mA Receiver

 To use this Labview Utility You will need a Wireless to USB router, whihc can be found over here https://store.ncd.io/product/900hp-s3b-long-range-wireless-mesh-modem-with-usb-interface/